clearmatics/charts-ose/stable/autonity/README.md

 ### Phase 2
 Actor: Each validator node
 1. Generate  private and public keys for validator node
-1. Allocate public IP and port for p2p connections
+1. Allocate public fixed static IP and port for p2p connections (only one IP for one `validator-node`)
 1. Push this data to own DNS records that was defined at `Phase 1`

     | type | name | value | TTL |